 Tests to exclude other disorders are determined clinically:

-CSF analysis to rule out meningitis and encephalitis if children are < 6 mo, have meningeal signs or signs of CNS depression, or have seizures after several days of febrile illness and consideration of CSF analysis if children are not fully immunized or are taking antibiotics
+Cerebrospinal fluid (CSF) analysis is done to rule out meningitis and encephalitis in younger infants, in those with meningeal signs or signs of CNS depression, or in those who have seizures after several days of febrile illness.
+CSF analysis must also be considered if children are not fully immunized or are taking antibiotics.

 Overall recurrence rate of febrile seizures is about 35%.
-Risk of recurrence is higher if children are < 1 yr when the initial seizure occurs or have 1st-degree relatives who have had febrile seizures.
+Risk of recurrence is higher if children are < 1 year of age when the initial seizure occurs or have 1st-degree relatives who have had febrile seizures.
 Risk of developing an afebrile seizure disorder after having ≥ 1 simple febrile seizures is about 2 to 5%—slightly higher than the baseline risk of developing epilepsy (about 2%).

-Seizures lasting ≥ 15 min may require drugs to end them, with careful monitoring of circulatory and respiratory status.
+Seizures lasting ≥ 5 minutes may require drugs to end them, with careful monitoring of circulatory and respiratory status.
 Intubation may be necessary if response is not immediate and the seizure persists.

 Maintenance antiseizure drug therapy to prevent recurrent febrile seizures or development of afebrile seizures is usually not indicated unless multiple or prolonged episodes have occurred.
-As an alternative to maintenance anticonvulsant therapy in such children, some clinicians prescribe oral diazepam to be given by parents at the onset of a febrile illness and/or rectal diazepam to be given for a prolonged febrile seizure.
+Some clinicians prescribe rectal diazepam to be given by the parents at home for a prolonged febrile seizure.

 Routine testing is not required, but if children have complex seizures, neurologic deficits, or signs of a serious underlying disorder (eg, meningitis, metabolic disorders), testing should be done.